DepthFocus: Controllable Depth Estimation for See-Through Scenes: Method

 \subsection{Conditional Depth Estimation Framework}

-We begin by formulating a general framework for conditional depth estimation.
-Let $f(x, c)$ denote a function that takes an image or image set $x$ and a scalar conditioning variable $c \in [c_0, c_1]$, and outputs a depth map over the image domain.
-The conditioning variable $c$ is interpreted as a distance preference, enabling controllable estimation across both opaque and transmissive regions without explicit layer indexing.
+We formulate a general framework for steerable depth estimation.
+Let $f(x, c)$ denote a function that takes an image $x$ and a scalar conditioning variable $c \in [0, 1]$, outputting a depth map.
+The variable $c$ acts as a proxy for physical distance, enabling controllable estimation across both opaque and transmissive regions without explicit layer indexing.